 I chose which trees to burn.
 I create burnt trees by covering the canvas with see through sticky contact paper.
 I then draw and cut out the areas I want to cover with black spray paint to look burnt.
 Using this method is tricky, but creates a blurred misty tree that I really like.
 I also went back and added some more burnt trees later with paper cut outs.

 I sketched in the hats, jackets, gloves, and snow pants, of the figures.
 These details were painted with light colors of green, blue, purple and yellow opaque gouache paints.
 I decided to add large rocks and painted them with vermillion gouache.

-To finish the painting I outlined the clothing with black marker, picked a title, photographed it, and listed it to my online Saatchi Art shop.
-And wrote this post!
+To finish the painting I outlined the clothing with black marker, picked a title, photographed it, and wrote this post!

 I don’t follow all of these steps with every painting; it depends on the subject and composition.
 I had snow suit bodies in mind when I started this base painting and that is not usually the case.
 Most of the time I start multiple base paintings not knowing what figures I’m going to use.
 I match those up later.
 Like right now I’m off to go work on three new bases with no idea what the outcome will be!

 This painting will be shown in the 2019 Artworks Northwest Exhibit at the Umpqua Valley Arts Association in Roseburg, Oregon from May 17 through June 30, 2019.